TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 - B2C
 - B2B
 - Qualitative
-- Customer Segment
+- Customer segment
 - Channels
-- Value Proposition
+- Value proposition

 ## Description
 The key element to experience sampling is asking the right question.
 You need to be very careful in phrasing it, since you will be asking the question over and over again.
 This method makes most sense when you want to solve a frequently reoccurring problem.
 You get the most useful and viable input when asking about repeated behavior and more specifically the last time it occurred.